Hypersensitivity Pneumonitis

 How is hypersensitivity pneumonitis treated?

-In most circumstances, hypersensitivity pneumonitis can be adequately treated by simply avoiding inhalation of the responsible antigen, especially soon after disease onset.
-Elimination of mold, use of personal protective equipment (such as a mask), or removal of a pet can significantly reduce symptoms and result in a dramatic change in the course of hypersensitivity pneumonitis.
+In most circumstances, HP can be adequately treated by simply avoiding inhalation of the responsible antigen, especially soon after disease onset.
+Elimination of mold, use of personal protective equipment (eg, a mask), or removal of a pet can significantly reduce symptoms and result in a dramatic change in the course of HP.
 In more severe circumstances, your doctor may choose to use a type of medication called a corticosteroid to help reduce inflammation.

 Previous